 Stessa

-The software provides free tools to make it easier to track real estate investments, maximize profits through smart money management, and receive personalized recommendations based on an investor’s unique portfolio and specific investment strategy.
+The software provides tools to make it easier to track real estate investments, maximize profits through smart money management, and manage day-to-day operations like collecting rent and screening potential tenants.
 Stessa can be accessed through the web and via Android and iOS smartphone mobile applications.

 Feature summary